 Office of the Interfaith Chaplain

-The Interfaith Chaplain is available to discuss any spiritual, religious, personal, and financial problems, concerns, or crises.
-The Chaplain can also provide you with confidential counselling and spiritual support.
+The Interfaith Chaplain is available to discuss any spiritual, religious, personal or financial problems, concerns or crises.
+The chaplain can also provide you with confidential counselling and spiritual support.

 You can access child care through Queen’s Day Care Centre.
 Check out how you can apply and reserve a spot for your child.

 Where you live and how you get to your classes are important to your university life.
 Queen’s provides you with information to help you decide whether you should apply for residence or seek housing off campus.
 Queen’s also provides information about public transportation options and the availability of parking services to help you with your commute.

 Queen’s 18 residences are located on the main and west campuses, and range from small buildings that house 68 students to larger halls that house nearly 800 students.
 They offer you a diverse range of living environments for your preferred lifestyle.